Dear Members,

 operating effectively.

-15. INVESTOR EDUCATION AND PROTECTION FUND (IEPF):
+14. INVESTOR EDUCTION AND PROTECTION FUND (IEPF):

 Pursuant to the provisions of Section 124 of the Act, Investor